Ellenbrook Secondary College: Overview

 Ellenbrook Secondary College was established in 2007 in the fast growing suburb of Ellenbrook.
 It is built in the Ellenbrook town centre.
 It achieved Independent Public School status in 2015.

 Programs

-Ellenbrook Secondary College has a Department of Education approved specialist program for instrumental music and voice.
-Many graduates have gone on to attend the Western Australian Academy of Performing Arts.

-Ellenbrook Secondary College is set to start a Department of Education approved Gifted and Talented Academic program in 2021, being one of 14 public schools in Western Australia to have one.
-The program will initially open for up to 32 Year 7 students.
+Ellenbrook Secondary College has a Department of Education approved specialist program for instrumental music and voice as well as an Education Support Centre Program for Students with Special Needs and a Gifted and Talented Academic Program, being one of 24 public schools in Western Australia to have one.

 Ellenbrook Secondary College also offers school based programs in STEM, Football and Netball.

 Local intake area

 Ellenbrook Secondary College's local intake area covers part of Aveley, part of Belhus, part of Brabham, part of Ellenbrook, Henley Brook and a small part of Whiteman.
 Students living in the local intake area have a guaranteed place at the school if they apply.
 Students living outside the local intake area can apply as well, but they will be accepted on a case by case basis.